sketchplugins/plugin-directory/README.md

 - [Inter Letter Spacing](https://github.com/giliamverheide/sketch-inter-letter-spacing), by Giliam Verheide: Sketch plugin that dynamically sets letter spacing of layers using the Inter font.
 - [Inter UI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing), by Michael Nissen: Package to correct the character spacing for the InterUI font in Sketch
 - [Isometry](https://github.com/maxkonovalov/Isometry), by Max Konovalov: Create isometric projections from layers
-- [jerryipsum](https://github.com/vinceangeloni/jerryipsum), by Vince Angeloni: A Seinfeld data plugin for Sketch.
 - [json Color Palette Importer](https://github.com/ziyafenn/sketch-json-color-palette-importer), by Ziya Fenn: Create shared layer styles by importing JSON color palettes
 - [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [Keygaroo](https://keygaroo.iandco.com/), by I&CO: Keygaroo helps you learn keyboard shortcuts for the actions you use the most.